ministryofjustice/tax-tribunals-smoke-tests/README.md

 ## Configuration

 The `env.example` file contains the various environment variables which must be set in order for the tests to run.
-Create a copy of this file, with appropriate values, and then source it before running the tests.

-    $ source env.example
+If the values in `env.example` are not suitable, create a copy with the correct values and then edit the `Makefile` to reference your copy.

 ## Running

-Execute `cucumber` to run all the tests

-    $ cucumber
+    $ make